catalyst-cloud/catalystcloud-docs/source/network/network-bp.rst

 process that will ensure all affected virtual router instances are restarted on a healthy server.
 This process usually takes between 5 to 20 minutes.

-We are working on a new feature that launches two virtual routers on separate network nodes responding on the same IP address.
-Once this is complete the failover between routers will take milliseconds which will most likely not be noticed.
-Meanwhile customers requiring Higher availability are advised to combine compute instances from multiple regions where possible.
+Customers requiring high availability are advised to combine compute instances from multiple regions where possible.

 *************************************